LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

         ? labs/hello.cs

-   Mercurial shows you the tracked files that are modified (none here) or files not not being tracked (ater a '?'), except for those files explicitly ignored.
+   Mercurial shows you the tracked files that are modified (none here) or files not not being tracked (after a '?'), except for those files explicitly ignored.
 As you can see, the source (.cs) file is shown, but no "binary" objects (like an .exe file),